simonpweller/blog-sweller/posts/full-stack-hosting-with-dokku.md

 # Was that really worth the trouble?

 Wow, that was a lot of work.
 What do we get for our troubles?
-We now have a functioning app with a database and https support on [https://locallibrary.apps.sweller.de/](https://locallibrary.apps.sweller.de/).
+We now have a functioning app with a database and https support on `https://locallibrary.apps.sweller.de/` (I've taken the droplet down though, so the link is dead).
 We can re-deploy it after making changes by running a single command (`git push dokku master`).
 If you want to deploy another app, you only need to go through steps 5-6 again, so that's when you start really reaping the rewards.
 You can easily host multiple apps on a single Digital Ocean droplet.

 What do you think?
 Will you try this for your next project?